 For these bite-sized pancakes, though, the texture of the collard greens needs to be more refined.
 So I resorted to cutting them in super-thin slices.
 This way they yield their wonderful crunch without compromising the delicateness of the tiny pancakes.

 Moreover, the collard greens acquire a distinct mineral flavor when sautéed.
 Both the buttermilk and the sweet corn come to balance that a bit, and to add a delightful sweetness to the cakes.
-The dollop of sour cream infused with the tangy sumac adds a marvelous touch.
+The dollop of sour cream, infused with tangy sumac, adds a marvelous touch.

 These savory pancakes are delectable as an hors d’oeuvre or finger food.
 But served with the sumac-infused sour cream on the side, they make a wonderful appetizer too.